dialex/start-testing/docs/types/test-pyramid.md

 >
 > -- [Martin Fowler](https://martinfowler.com/bliki/TestPyramid.html)

 Since it was introduced in 2009, new test types were developed.
-The "service tests" are nowadays called "integration tests" and include [API testing](/types) and [Contract testing](/types).
+The "service tests" are nowadays called "integration tests" and may include [API testing](/types) and [Contract testing](/types).
 The "UI tests" are nowadays split between [frontend testing](/types) and [end-to-end testing](/types).

-The simplicity and recommendations of this model made the test pyramid very popular, and many engineers and testers use it as a reference still today.
+The simplicity and usefulness of this model made the test pyramid very popular, and many engineers and testers use it as a reference still today.

 > “All models are wrong, some are useful”
 >